 Cable Connections: use end sleeves or tinning?

-Crimp sleeves as used in the image above improve the reliability and are easy to work with, but they have a very noticeable effect on the sound.
+Crimp sleeves as used in the image above improve the reliability and are easy to work with, but they have a very noticeable effect on the sound

-Extra layers of metal between your connection, especially metal of questionable composition, usually adds an audible “layer” to the sound.
+Extra layers of metal between your connection, especially metal of questionable composition, usually adds an audible “edge” to the sound.
 The layer can be described as a glassy hardness that’s unpleasant to the ear.
 Especially when the metal consists of several layers of different material, or is a composite, this effect can get really obvious.

 In my experience cables sound best when the naked litze is used directly in the connectors.
 Especially when doing this with normal screw connectors such as those in a Bals 73 schuko connector it is extremely important that the cable is well-twisted and that the screws are well-tightened to prevent dangerous situations.
 But it really pays off in the sound which is much more natural and relaxed without the typical tinned mixed metal sleeves.